michaelrockson/michaelrockson/README.md

 ### *Extending Capabilities With*

-**Python** to build smart tools, AI assistants and systems that automate repetitive work. **Go** to build fast and efficient services for tasks that need to handle a lot of work and **Java** to build and maintain larger business applications and systems.
+**Python** to build AI assistants and systems that automate repetitive work. **Go** to build fast and efficient services for tasks that need to handle a lot of work and **Java** to build and maintain larger business applications and systems.

 ***Feel free to explore any project.
 I hope you find something useful or at least interesting.***